 - user interaction paths (via heat maps and click maps);

-- various performance indicators (like bounce rate, net promoter score, or average session duration);
+- various product performance metrics and indicators (like bounce rate, net promoter score, or average session duration);

 - such info as customer location, gender, and age.